rowanw112/20r-eu4-mod/README.md

 ### Gameplay Changes
     - [x] - Disabled no alliance option with -200 relations, so you can ally bordering nations that are players (you still can not ally non-player nations if relations are too low)
+    - [] - disinheriting an heir costs -30 prestige instead of -50 prestige

 ### Religion
     - [x] - Allow Christians to have female defenders of faith